hmemcpy/hmemcpy.com/source/_posts/2015-03-04-disabling-certain-invisibles-in-the-atom-editor.md

 <!-- more -->

-To remove the EOL/newline characters, go to **File &ndash; Open your Config**.
+To remove the EOL/newline characters, go to **File - Open your Config**.
 The configuration file will open in a new tab, where you can modify the `invisibles:` entry like so:

 ```js
 "*":